Creating My Life Everyday

 A Long Story Short

 I’ve traveled a lot throughout my life, 22 countries and 3/4’s of the USA.
 I grew up in Florida and my 3 children were born in Florida.
-My husband is from Australia, so people often ask why we ended up living in NH.
+My husband is from Australia, and we moved to New Hampshire in 1996 to raise our family near my parents.
+It was our dream to eventually move back to my husband’s hometown on the Northern Beaches of Sydney, Australia.
+We did, but then he unfortunately passed away.
 That’s a longer story.
 It’s not easy being an international family.

 The world is a beautiful place